iAmMrinal0/prestoToDoBook/presto-components/api.md

     Right (UpdateRes {response: str}) -> appFlow (MainScreenUpdateTodo str)
 ```

-In this request, we have a request body which we need to send and hence after our type name `UpdateReq` we have our payload.
+In this request, we have two components:

+* Header: defined as `Headers` and an array of individual `Header`
+* Request body: defined as `UpdateReq str id`

 What happens when we encounter an error from the API for some reason?
 We will discuss this in our next chapter.